hp-printerr/microsofthelp/index.rst

 3. Follow the on-screen instructions and accept the license agreement.

-4. Choose your connection type (USB or Wireless).
+4. Wait while Office apps are installed.

-5. Complete the installation by clicking **Finish**.
+5. Complete the installation by clicking **Close** when finished.

 **********
-Setting Up Your HP Printer
+Setting Up Microsoft Office
 **********

-1. Make sure your HP printer is powered on.
+1. Open any installed Office app (like Word or Excel).

-2. For wireless setup, ensure your printer and computer are on the same Wi-Fi network.
+2. Sign in with your Microsoft account to activate Office.

-3. Open the HP driver or utility you installed.
+3. If prompted, enter your product key or verify your subscription.

-4. Follow on-screen prompts to detect and connect your printer.
+4. Follow on-screen prompts to finish activation.

-5. Once connected, print a test page to verify setup is complete.
+5. Once activated, Office is ready to use—start creating documents immediately.